Skip to main menu Skip to main content

 Westridge Elementary School

-I am so excited to teach 1st grade.
-After graduating from Utah State University, I taught 3rd grade for Box Elder School District.
-I’ve spent the last 7 years teaching music to Kindergartners and First Graders at Lakeview Elementary.
+I love teaching 1st grade.
 I am a mother of daughters, reader of books, mountain-loving, comedy-watching, lover of sweets, first grade teacher.

 Class Donations